Marketing

 5. Promote Takeout and Delivery

 Whether your guests dine with you in-house or not, they all deserve some love on social media.
 If takeout and delivery is a significant revenue stream for your business, include some suggestions for menu items that travel well and promote them to your guests on your social channels.
-You can share exclusive takeout deals and ask your customers for reviews.
+And if you have limited-time menu items, like an Olympic themed takeout bundle, as part of your Olympic marketing strategy, you can share these exclusive takeout deals and ask your customers for reviews.
 You can also get people excited about delivery by sharing photos of thoughtful packaging.

 6. Share Important Updates